 If you’re into street skating, you will need to clean these parts twice as often.
 Street skating usually leads to an increased risk of bearing damage because of exposure to harmful agents such as dirt and debris.

 Determining the Quality of Skateboard Bearings

-There seem to be a surprisingly large number of skaters out there who would swear by the level of precision ceramic bearings offer, as well as the amazingly low maintenance requirements.
+There seems to be a surprisingly large number of skaters out there who swear by the level of precision that ceramic bearings offer as well as the amazing low maintenance requirements.
 Ceramic bearings aren’t prone to rusting and will not need to be replaced as often as steel bearings.

 Two Important Bearing Options

 Bearing spacers and bearing washers are two important additional options that you may want to consider so that you can assess if they would be a good investment for you.
 Let’s dive into further detail to examine what they bring to the table.

 What Are Bearing Spacers?

 Bearing spacers are equipment that is designed to improve the overall performance of your skateboard and increase the durability of your bearings.
 Spacers are small metal cylinders that are situated between the bearings that ensure reduced pressure on each bearing and improved smoothness and stability while maneuvering turns.

 While they are not necessary to own, especially if you’re a casual skater or long boarder, they can be helpful to utilize at times.
 Bearing spacers are a good choice if you’re looking to perform advanced tricks or skate a lot in general.